umanit/twig-image-extension/README.md

 # UmanIT - Twig Image Extension

-This Twig extension facilitate the integration of responsive images' markup in Twig templates.
+This Twig extension facilitates the integration of responsive images markup in Twig templates.

-It use [LiipImagineBundle](https://symfony.com/doc/2.0/bundles/LiipImagineBundle/index.html) and his filters to generate HTML markup with all you need to handle responsive images.
+It uses [LiipImagineBundle](https://symfony.com/doc/2.0/bundles/LiipImagineBundle/index.html) and its filters to generate HTML markup with all you need to handle responsive images.

-It also provide a javascript module to automatically instantiate [yall.js](https://github.com/malchata/yall.js/) on rendered images.
+It also provides a JavaScript module to automatically instantiate [yall.js](https://github.com/malchata/yall.js/) on rendered images.

 ## Installation